idechq/idec-wiki/README.md

    (For Windows users, open a PowerShell terminal / a linux distribution through WSL2).
 2. In the terminal, navigate into the `idec-wiki` folder.
 3. Create a Docker Image:

-   `docker build -t squidfunk/mkdocs-material .`
+      docker build -t squidfunk/mkdocs-material .

 4. Set up a local live server:

-   `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`
+      docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material

    If an error message shows up here, please contact us at [support@idechq.org](mailto:support@idechq.org)
-5. Open a browser and connect to:
+5. Open a browser and connect to `localhost:8000`
-   `localhost:8000`
    You should now see the wiki site being rendered locally.

 6. Hit `Ctrl + C` on your keyboard to exit the live server when done.

 ### Step-by-step guide